YDK-Solutions/ydk/sdk/python/README.rst

 Release Notes
 --------------
-The current release version is 0.5.0 (beta).
+The current YDK release version is 0.5.0 (beta).
 YDK-Py is licensed under the Apache 2.0 License.

 Documentation and Support
 --------------------------